Yesterday morning, I was able to watch the documentary “A Search for Justice: Death in Bray”, shown the previous night on TV3 in Ireland.

 This type of incident is, thankfully, very rare in Ireland.
-It is also rare in England and Wales, but nevertheless I have discovered over 300 antidepressant-related homicides over the past 12 years.
+It is also rare in England and Wales, but nevertheless I have discovered literally hundreds of antidepressant-related homicides over the past 12 years.
 Perhaps Ms Casey would like to examine some of these cases, where she might learn something.

 For example, Ms Casey doubted Shane’s ability to drive and to go shopping while suffering an extreme reaction to his medication.
 Yet, in the case of “The Perfect Couple” (right), Mr Maude stabbed to death the woman who had been the love of his life for over 25 years, then managed to drive his car from their house without incident until he reached a secluded place from where he knew he could access the main railway line unseen.
 There he stepped in front of a train.

 16 days beforehand, Mr Maude had told his doctor that he was worried how he was going to finance his mother’s move to a care home.
 He was not suffering from clinical depression, yet the doctor prescribed him antidepressants.
-I could also refer Ms Casey to instances where suicide victims affected by antidepressant-induced akathisia have gone shopping to buy the rope or the jerry-can full of petrol that they would use to take their lives with.
+I could also refer Ms Casey to instances where suicide victims affected by antidepressant-induced akathisia have gone shopping to buy the rope or the jerry-can full of petrol with which they would use to take their lives.